-Monitoring are necessary for conservation purposes, which require efficient management measures to ensure that marine benthic habitats, their constituent species and their associated communities are and remain in a satisfactory ecological status.
-The good state of health of both coralligenous and rhodoliths habitats will then reflect the Good Environmental Status (GES) pursued by the Contracting Parties to the Barcelona Convention under the Ecosystem Approach (EcAp) and under the Marine Strategy Framework Directive (MSFD).
+39. Monitoring are necessary for conservation purposes, which require efficient management measures to ensure that marine benthic habitats, their constituent species and their associated communities are and remain in a satisfactory ecological status.
+The good state of health of both coralligenous and rhodolith habitats will then reflect the Good Environmental Status (GES) pursued by the Contracting Parties to the Barcelona Convention under the Ecosystem Approach (EcAp) and under the Marine Strategy Framework Directive (MSFD).

-Monitoring the condition (i.e., the ecological status) of coralligenous and rhodoliths habitats is today mandatory also because:
+40. Monitoring the condition (i.e., the ecological status) of coralligenous and rhodolith habitats is today mandatory also because:

-- Two maërl forming species, Phymatolithon calcareum and Lithothamnion corallioides are protected under the EU Habitats Directive (92/43/ EEC) in the Annex V - Coralligenous reefs and rhodoliths seabeds are listed among the "special habitats types" needing rigorous protection by the Protocol for special protected areas (SPA/BIO) of the Barcelona Convention for the conservation of Mediterranean biodiversity (UNEP/MAP-RAC/SPA, 2008).
+- Two maërl forming species, Phymatolithon\calcareum and Lithothamnion\corallioides are protected under the EU Habitats Directive (92/43/ EEC) in the Annex V - Coralligenous reefs and rhodoliths\seabeds are listed among the "special habitats types" needing rigorous protection by the Protocol concerning the\Specially\Protected Areas and Biological Diversity in the Mediterranean (SPA/BD) of the Barcelona Convention

-According to the EcAp, the CI2 fixed by IMAP guidelines and related to "biodiversity" (EO1) is aimed at providing information about the condition (i.e., ecological status) of coralligenous and rhodoliths habitats, being two of the main hotspots of biodiversity in the Mediterranean (UNEP/MAP, 2008).
+41. According to the EcAp, the CI2 fixed by the IMAP guidelines and related to "biodiversity" (EO1) is aimed at providing information about the condition (i.e., ecological status) of coralligenous and rhodoliths habitats, being two of the main hotspots of biodiversity in the Mediterranean (UNEP/MAP, 2008).
 The MSFD (2008/56/EC) included both "biological diversity" (D1) and "seafloor integrity" (D6) as descriptors to be evaluated for assessing the GES of the marine environment.
-In this regard, biogenic structures, such as the coralligenous reefs and rhodoliths seabeds, have been recognized as important biological indicators of environmental quality.
+In this regard, biogenic structures, such as coralligenous reefs and rhodolithsseabeds, have been recognized as important biological indicators of environmental quality.

-A defined and standardised procedure for monitoring the status of coralligenous and rhodoliths habitats, comparable to that provided for their mapping, should follow these three main steps:
+42. A defined and standardized procedure for monitoring the status of coralligenous and rhodoliths habitats, comparable to that provided for their mapping, should follow these three main steps:

-- 1. Initial planning, to define objective(s), duration, sites to be monitored, descriptors to be evaluated, sampling strategy, human, technical and financial needs - 2.
+- a.
+Initial planning, to define objective(s), duration, sites to be monitored, descriptors to be evaluated, sampling strategy, human, technical and financial needs - b.
 Setting-up the monitoring system and realisation of the monitoring program.
 This phase includes costs for going out to sea during field activities, equipment for sampling, and human resources.
-To ensure effectiveness of the program, field activities should be planned during a favourable season, and it would be preferred to monitor during the same season - 3.
+To ensure effectiveness of the program, field activities should be planned during a favourable season, and it would be preferred to monitor during the same season - c.
 Monitoring over time and analysis is a step where clear scientific competences are needed because the acquired data must be interpreted.
-Duration of the monitoring, in order to be useful, must be medium-time at least.
+Duration of the monitoring, in order to be useful, must be mediumtime at least.

-The objectives of the monitoring are primarily linked with the conservation of bio-constructed habitats, but they also answer to the necessity of using them as ecological indicators of the marine environment quality.
+43. The objectives of the monitoring are primarily linked with the conservation of bioconstructed habitats, but they also answer to the necessity of using them as ecological indicators of the marine environment quality.
 The main aims of the monitoring programs are generally: